 We can credit the Chinese for being the first to protect us from the rain.
 Their paper parasols received a layer of wax followed by lacquer that made the umbrella withstand the elements.

 One of the first umbrella shops in existence opened in 1830 at 53 New Oxford Street in London, England.
 The shop, operated by James Smith and Sons, still operates regular hours at the same location today.

 In 1928, Hans Haupt’s pocket umbrellas appeared.
 In 1969, Bradford E. Phillips, the owner of Totes Incorporated of Loveland, Ohio, obtained a patent for the first “working folding umbrella.”

 Umbrellas have also been fashioned into hats as early as 1880 and as recently as 1987.

-In photography, umbrellas with a reflective inside are used by photographers as a diffusion device when employing artificial lighting and as a glare shield and shade, most often in portrait situations.
+Photographers use umbrellas with a reflective inside as a diffusion device when employing artificial lighting and as a glare shield and shade, most often in portrait situations.